kristianmandrup/controll/README.md

 end
 ```

-The `#commands` class macro can be used to create command methods that only take the initiator (in this case the controller) as argument.

-For how to implement the commands, see the `imperator` gem, or see the `oauth_assist` engine for a full example.
-There are now also nice macros available for creating command methods!
 The `Commander class extends `Imperator::Command::MethodFactory` making `#command_method` and `#command_methods` available.

-We will implement this Notifier later when we know which notifications and errors we want to use/issue.
+These class macros can be used to create command methods that only take the initiator (in this case the controller) as argument.

+For how to implement the Commands themselves, see the [imperator-ext](https://github.com/kristianmandrup/imperator-ext) gem.

 ## FlowHandlers